iayanpahwa/iayanpahwa.github.io/_posts/2018-7-20-Managing-Dependencies-with-Git-and-bonus-advance-concepts.md

 Create a project directory such as “EazyExit” in this case or any other name

-Cd to project directory and execute:
+cd to project directory and execute:

 ```